-- 1. Start with an un-powered DB150. - Connect the DB150's CONFIG A & GROUND terminals with a short length of wire - 3.
-Set the DB150's MODE switch to RUN \bigcirc SLEEP - 4.
+- 3. Set the DB150's MODE switch to RUN $\textcircled{BUN}{\textcircled{}}$ - 4.
 Power up the DB150.
 The DB150 will automatically convert to booster only operation when you power it up. - 5.
-Connect the DB150 to your DCS100 on LocoNet via either LocoNet Port A or B using regular LocoNet Cables that have been tested with the LT1. - 6.
-You can add more DB150s by "daisy chaining" additional DB150 boosters via the LocoNet Port A or B on any DB150 in the system.

-If you experience problems with operation after you add a DB150 to your system, check to be sure that you have actually set it up as a booster by going through the steps above again.
-We have seen this simple mistake cause operating problems with modular layouts when someone added a DB150 set up as a command station to a layout that was already up and running with another command station (DCS100 or DB150).
+Connect the DB150 you just set up to run as a booster to your DB150 that is already running as a command station on LocoNet via either LocoNet Jack A or B using LocoNet Cables that have been tested with the LT1. - 6.
+You can add more DB150s by "daisy chaining" additional DB150 boosters via the LocoNet Jack A or B on any DB150 in the system. - If you experience problems with operation after you add a DB150 to your system, check to be sure that you have actually set it up as a booster by going through the steps above again.
+We have seen this simple mistake cause operating problems with modular layouts when a DB150 set up as a command station is added to a layout that was already up and running with another command station (DCS100 or DB150).
 In this case, two command stations can be trying to run the same layout causing some undesirable operating results such as trains that appear to be running away.